ChunguscoinCrypto/Chunguscoin/README.md

 </div>

-Chunguscoin is an meme based, opensource, decentalized, peer-to-peer digital currency with a multipurpose design.
+Chunguscoin is a meme based, opensource, decentalized, peer-to-peer digital currency with a multipurpose design.

 *Chunguscoin is a Komodo Smart Chain and the QT wallet was forked from KomodoOcean.*